Ethan-Liu301/patterns-in-programming/README.md

 # patterns-in-programming
-programs in c++ displaying intermediate level pattern
+programs to display some cool patterns